enigmatic-agent-scully/xBooks/README.md

 * Andres Inciarte || [andresnew00](https://github.com/andresnew00)

 ### Project Description
 A streamlined, simple organizer for your personal library is here!
-This app allows you to add books to your library using information from Google Books API.
+This app allows you to add books to your library, either by entering the information manually or using search result information from Google Books API.

 MVP
 * Add book details to database
 * Display book info upon select
 * Sort columns
+* Use Google Books API to fill in missing book details, including photo of cover

 Possible Upgrades
-* Use Google Books API to fill in missing book details, including photo of cover
 * Connect to social media
 * Wishlist
 * Connect to Amazon/online retail to purchase books